guimilan/Semantic-Image-Segmentation/README.md

 ## 2. Development plan

 Studies will focus on the FCN architecture.
-This network constitutes of two main sections: convolution for feature extraction and deconvolution for generating the segmentation masks.
+This network is comprised of two main sections: convolution for feature extraction and deconvolution for segmentation mask generation.
 In some versions of the network (FC-8 and FC-16), these two sections are also interconnected by skip layers.
 These are added with the goal of allowing the segmentation layers to produce finer masks by combining lower level, global information from earlier layers with fine-grained, local information from later layers.

 For the first section of the network, the original paper [4] made use of the convolutional layers of a pretrained Alexnet.
 Thus, in order to save time, transfer learning will be performed, by taking and freezing the convolutional layers of such a network trained on the Imagenet dataset, like the one provided by torchvision [5].
 The rest of the network will then be trained on MS Coco.
 Subsequently, for the smaller datasets, only the final layer will be fine tuned instead of training the whole network again.